Geometric Phase-Driven Scattering Evolutions

-Here we investigate the problem of electromagnetic scatterings from a different perspective of engineered QNM~\cite{LALANNE__LaserPhotonicsRev._Light} excitations and interferences.
+Here we investigate the problem of electromagnetic scatterings from a different perspective of engineered QNM~\cite{LALANNE__LaserPhotonicsRev._Light,GRAS_2020_J.Opt.Soc.Am.A_Nonuniqueness} excitations and interferences.
 Scattered waves by the particles can be expanded into QNM radiations, and thus relative amplitudes and phases among them would decide the scattering patterns.
-Relying on the principle of reciprocity~\cite{CALOZ_2018_Phys.Rev.Applied_Electromagnetic}, we manage to provide full geometric representations for the excitation coefficients and discover the geometric phase (Pancharatnam-Berry phase)~\cite{PANCHARATNAM_1956_ProcIndianAcadSci_Generalized,BERRY_1984_Proc.R.Soc.A_Quantal,berry_adiabatic_1987,BERRY_2024_Opt.PhotonicsNews_GeometricPhase} that varies with changing incident polarizations.
+Relying on the principle of reciprocity~\cite{CALOZ_2018_Phys.Rev.Applied_Electromagnetic}, we manage to provide full geometric representations for the excitation coefficients and discover the geometric phase (Pancharatnam-Berry phase)~\cite{PANCHARATNAM_1956_ProcIndianAcadSci_Generalized,BERRY_1984_Proc.R.Soc.A_Quantal,berry_adiabatic_1987,BERRY_2024_Opt.PhotonicsNews_GeometricPhase} of QNMs that varies with varying incident polarizations.
 We further exploit the unveiled geometric phase and the also incident polarization-dependent excitation amplitudes for scattering intensity and polarization manipulations, such as eliminating total and directional scatterings and designing directions of polarization singularities.
-Continuous geometric phases from $0$-$2\pi$ are directly manifest through scattering variations, even in the rather simple configuration of an individual particle scattering plane waves of varying polarizations.
-Our work has uncovered a hidden dimension of freedom for scattering manipulations, which can potentially accelerate both fundamental explorations and practical applications relying on scatterings, not only of electromagnetic waves, but also of waves of other forms in which the geometric phase would generically emerge.
+Continuous geometric phases from $0$-$2\pi$ are directly manifest through scattering variations, even in the rather elementary configuration of an individual particle scattering plane waves of varying polarizations.
+Our work has essentially provided an exhaustive framework for the calculation of geometric phase in scattering systems, which can potentially accelerate both fundamental explorations and practical applications relying on scatterings, not only of electromagnetic waves, but also of waves of other forms where the geometric phase would generically emerge.

-Throughout this work, we study reciprocal nonmagnetic scatterers of spatial relative permittivity distribution $\mathbf{\epsilon }(\mathbf{r}, \omega)$ in background of refractive index $1$, where $\omega$ is the angular frequency.
-The scatterer supports a set of discrete QNMs~\cite{LALANNE__LaserPhotonicsRev._Light}, and its scattered fields can be expanded as:
+The eigenmodes supported by an arbitrary open scattering system, also termed as QNMs, can be directly calculated and they generally feature finite Q-factors and complex eigenfrequencies~\cite{LALANNE__LaserPhotonicsRev._Light,GRAS_2020_J.Opt.Soc.Am.A_Nonuniqueness}.
+When the system is excited by an external source, its scattered (near and far) fields can be expanded as: